chriscohen/codeception-drupal-content-types/README.md

 the current suite is running.
 If some way of doing this within Codeception is developed in the future, this extra step can be dropped.

+## Entity types

+Mostly you will want to add fields and types for known entities such as users, taxonomy terms and nodes.
+But sometimes you will need to add further entity types, such as for custom entities you have defined.
+You will need to create a class that extends Codeception\Module\Drupal\ContentTypeRegistry\EntityTypes\EntityType and implements Codeception\Module\Drupal\ContentTypeRegistry\EntityTypes\EntityTypeInterface and then you can define the type name and also the page on which the "manage fields" is done for this entity type.

 ## Extras

 Sometimes, you will want to simulate the user clicking things on the node edit form that are not actually fields.
 This